DarvidTorres/mydocs/Python/OOP/Classes and objects.md

 ```

 - Class objects support two kinds of operations: attribute references and instantiation.
-- Classes can inherit attributes and methods from other classes.
 - Attribute references use the standard syntax used for all attribute references in Python: `<obj_identifier>.<obj_atribute>`.
 - Valid attribute names are all the names that were in the class’s namespace when the class object was created.